NHTNE Fellowship

 Training experience

-This is a two-year fully funded program with clinical service expectations as a departmental fellow.
+This is a one-year fully funded program with clinical service expectations as a departmental fellow.
 However, trainees will have protected time for the fellowship-related activities (non-clinical time).Trainees will be mentored by Neonatologists and Pediatric Cardiologists.

-Upon successful completion of the program, the trainee will independently perform, interpret, and integrate echocardiographic assessments with clinical and other evolving technologies like NIRS and provide a comprehensive hemodynamic plan for neonatal tertiary cardiovascular issues.
+Upon successful completion of the program, the trainee will independently perform, interpret, and integrate echocardiographic assessments with clinical and other evolving technologies and provide a comprehensive hemodynamic plan for neonatal tertiary cardiovascular issues.

 Our Team